DOZA Citywide Design Policy

 13 undesignated historic districts are at risk (Hawthorne, Alberta, Belmont, Sellwood-Moreland, Fremont, Montavilla, etc)

-“Future Work” for vulnerable main streets is not a priority for staff or Planning Commission.
-Despite identifying these vulnerable areas as important in the staff report (p.
+Vulnerable un-designated historic streetcar-era main streets have no specific design guidelines nor protections and are not a priority for staff or Planning Commission.
+Despite identifying many vulnerable areas as important in the staff report (p.
 52-53 Low Rise Commercial "Vintage Areas").
 These areas were identified in the Low Rise Commercial Storefront Analysis in 2016.
 We must advocate for funding and staff with decision-makers and the Mayor NOW.
 PDX Main Streets has done much of the work identified as a need but the city will not recognize and value community based planning, only top-down approaches.

 We can't manage if we don't measure.
 We need to consider a broader set of criteria to guide growth and shape our city.
 We have a Sustainability Scorecard Initiative that can help us look at the many public goods we are balancing.